danielkovtun/rpredictit/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* Added error handling to data structure-dependent functions that require valid HTTP responses.
+* Modified vignette to prevent evaluating all of the examples, as the 'PredictIt' API rate limits requests.

+## Test environments
+* local Windows 10 install x86_64-w64-mingw32 (64-bit), R 3.6.2 and R-devel
+* Windows Server 2008 R2 SP1 (on rhub), R-devel, 32/64 bit
+* Ubuntu 18.04, R 3.6.1
+* Ubuntu 16.04.6 LTS (on travis-ci), R 3.6.2
+* Fedora Linux (on rhub), R-devel, clang, gfortran

+## R CMD check results
+There were no ERRORs, WARNINGs, or NOTEs.

+## Previous cran-comments

+## Resubmission
+This is a resubmission.
+In this version I have:

 * Changed warning and informational messages to use `warning()` and `message()` instead of `print()` and `cat()`
 * Removed redundant 'R' from the package title
 * Modified the package description to not start with a repetition of the title.